Libensemble/libensemble/README.rst

 * PETSc_ - This can optionally be installed by pip along with petsc4py
 * nlopt_ - Installed with `shared libraries enabled <http://ab-initio.mit.edu/wiki/index.php/NLopt_Installation#Shared_libraries>`_.

-The Python packages will pip install automatically if PYPI is accessible and these are not in the sys.path.
-Non-Python packages (PETSc/nlopt) must be built with shared libraries enabled and present in sys.path (eg. via setting the PYTHONPATH environment variable).
+PETSc and nlopt must be built with shared libraries enabled and present in sys.path (eg. via setting the PYTHONPATH environment variable). nlopt should produce a file nlopt.py if python is found on the system.

-Conda can also be used for simple fast installation.
-This is probably the fastest approach for a clean installation from scratch as conda can install both the Python and non-Python dependencies - see conda directory for dependent packages/instructions.
-Note, however, that mpi4py should be configured to point to your systems MPI if that already exists.
-This can be checked by locating the mpi.cfg file in the mpi4py installation.
-Note that if PYTHONPATH is set these packages will take precedence over conda installed packages.
-TravisCI testing has also been configured to use Conda with the `Miniconda <https://conda.io/docs/install/quick.html>`_ distribution.

 .. _PETSc:  http://www.mcs.anl.gov/petsc
 .. _Python: http://www.python.org